sercankulcu/sercankulcu.github.io/_thoughts/going-to-the-cinema-alone.md

 ---
 title: "Going to the Cinema Alone"
 date: 2011-03-30
+description: "Going to the cinema alone can change from embarrassment into a small practice of independence."
 tags:
   - cinema
   - solitude
   - memories
   - life
   - reflections
 ---

 There was a time when going to the cinema alone felt like something that needed an explanation.
-Not a legal explanation—a social one.
+Not a legal explanation, a social one.
 Why are you here alone?
 Could you not find anyone?
 Are you all right?
 Nobody necessarily asked these questions aloud, which was almost worse because you could imagine them.

 Years ago, I wrote a very short entry: going to the cinema alone can be done to watch *Kaybedenler Kulübü*.
 That was all.
 One sentence.
 But I still remember the feeling hiding inside it.
 Some films do not require company.
 Some evenings do not require company either.
 The film is showing, you have time, you buy a ticket, and for two hours nobody needs anything from you.